Helga-Helga/statistical-recognition-methods/h3_integral_image/README.md

-# Computing of integral noise_image
+# Computing of integral image

 ## Task:
 Write a program, that takes a two-dimensional array of `unsigned char`